Nikolay Khozyainov

-Nikolay Khozyainov (Николай Юрьевич Хозяинов; born 17 July 1992) is a Russian classical pianist.
+Nikolay Khozyainov (Николай Юрьевич Хозяинов; born 17 July 1992) is a Russian classical pianist and composer.
 He is noted for what music critic Anthony Tommasini describes as "stunning virtuosity".

 Youth and education

 Nikolay Khozyainov was born in Blagoveshchensk on 17 July 1992.
-He began to play the piano at the age of five and continued his studies in Moscow at the Central Musical School by the Moscow Conservatory.
+He began to play the piano at the age of five and continued his studies in Moscow at the Central Musical School of the Moscow Conservatory.
 At the age of seven he made his debut with the Handel Piano Concerto at the Great Hall of the Moscow Conservatory.
 At the present time he is pursuing an Advanced Degree at the Hannover Hochschule fur Musik under the guidance of Professor Arie Vardi.

 Performances

 Highlights of Nikolay Khozyainov's recital and concerto engagements include concerts at Carnegie Hall, London's Wigmore Hall, Lincoln Center, Kennedy Center in Washington, Salle Gaveau, Theatre de Champs-Élysées in Paris, Tchaikovsky Hall in Moscow, Tokyo's Suntory Hall, Louvre, Zurich Tonhalle.

 In January 2018, the Emperor Akihito and Empress Michiko of Japan came to Nikolay's concert in Tokyo's Suntory Hall.

-He has performed with the Philharmonia Orchestra, Tokyo Symphony Orchestra, Sydney Symphony Orchestra, Warsaw Philharmonic Orchestra, Czech National Symphony Orchestra, Russian State Orchestra, The Yomiuri Nippon Symphony Orchestra, RTE National Symphony Orchetra of Ireland and other.
+He has performed with the Philharmonia Orchestra, Tokyo Symphony Orchestra, Sydney Symphony Orchestra, Warsaw Philharmonic Orchestra, Czech National Symphony Orchestra, Russian State Orchestra, The Yomiuri Nippon Symphony Orchestra, RTE National Symphony Orchestra of Ireland and other.

+In 2024, Nikolay Khozyainov founded the Peace Philharmonic Orchestra, based in Geneva.
+The orchestra had its inaugural concert on January 30, 2025, at Victoria Hall, where Khozyainov conducted and performed as a soloist.